Grilled Baked Potatoes

 How long does it take to preheat a grill?

-Although it depends on the type and brand of grill, most can be heated and ready to go in 15 to 20 minutes.
-Many grills have a thermometer on the lid, allowing you to know exactly when your grill is at the right temperature.
-If not, get a grill surface temp thermometer.
+Honestly, it depends on the type of grill you’re using, but in my experience, most are heated up and ready to go in about 15 to 20 minutes.
+If your grill has a built-in thermometer on the lid, that makes it super easy to know when it’s at the right temp.
+If not, I recommend picking up a simple grill surface thermometer, it’s been a game-changer for me to get everything right.

 Why do you poke a potato before grilling?